 Center Leadership and Team Approach

-Under the leadership of Sean Grimm, MD, Osaama Khan, MD and a radiation oncologist that specializes in Central Nervous System (CNS) tumors, the care team of the Brain and Spine Tumor Center provides specialized experience and expertise in the treatment of brain and spine tumors.
-This team approach to care offers patients faster multi-disciplinary collaboration which results in optimal patient care.
-Dr. Grimm and Dr. Khan are members of the Lou and Jean Malnati Brain Tumor Institute (MBTI) and work jointly with the Robert H. Lurie Comprehensive Cancer Center of Northwestern University to provide advanced clinical trial research opportunities.
+Under the leadership of Osaama Khan, MD and a radiation oncologist that specializes in Central Nervous System (CNS) tumors, the care team of the Brain and Spine Tumor Center provides specialized experience and expertise in the treatment of brain and spine tumors.
+This team approach to care offers patients faster multidisciplinary collaboration which results in optimal patient care.
+Dr. Khan is a member of the Lou and Jean Malnati Brain Tumor Institute (MBTI) and works jointly with the Robert H. Lurie Comprehensive Cancer Center of Northwestern University to provide advanced clinical trial research opportunities.

 Osaama H. Khan, MD, MSc